terascope/teraslice/README.md

 In this instance all the operations that are performed are provided by Teraslice.
 The elasticsearch_reader takes a date range and slices up the index so that it can be reprocessed.
 The result of that is fed to elasticsearch_index_selector that takes the incoming data and bundles it into a bulk request that is then sent to the cluster using elasticsearch_bulk_insert.

-Operations are nothing more than Javascript modules and writing your own is easy.
-Custom operations can be inserted in the operations flow as needed.
+Operations are nothing more than Javascript modules and writing your own is easy so custom code can be inserted in the operations flow as needed.

 # Status